 When you’re plotting your conclusion, be sure to think of clever ways for the character to find the answer.
 Getting creative and choosing a different angle or unexpected solution is a fun way to catch the reader off guard, and bring a fresh story into the marketplace–Just don’t make it too crazy.
 You still want it to be marketable.😉

-I also recommend that you buy #6 on this list of the best writing books, if you don’t own it already!
+I also recommend that you buy #6 on this list of the best writing books if you don’t own it already!
 Ann Whitford Paul is an AMAZING teacher.
 Plus, she really dives deep into the rhythm and word choice that is necessary for picture book writing.

 And check out these other articles to help with your picture book writing: